KINGAKWO/learning-python-journey/README.md

 # learning-python-journey

-“A personal repo for learning and practicing Python as a software engineering student.”
+A personal repository for practicing and improving my Python skills.

+## Projects so far

+- `temperature_converter.py`: CLI app to convert Celsius ↔ Fahrenheit
+- `sandwich_maker.py`: Function to return a string describing a custom sandwich